Shiplap Wall Panels 101: Your Complete Guide

 Once you’ve decided to use shiplap, the fun really begins.
 Think of these panels as a blank canvas for your personal style.
 Whether you’re aiming for a cozy, rustic retreat or a clean, modern space, shiplap provides the perfect textured backdrop.
 The key is to consider all the design elements—from orientation to color—to create a look that feels intentional and completely you.
 Let’s walk through some ideas to get your creativity flowing.

-Go Horizontal or Vertical?
+Horizontal or Vertical?
+Choosing a Direction

 The direction you install your shiplap panels has a major impact on the feel of your room.
 The classic horizontal installation makes a space feel wider and more expansive, perfect for achieving that sought-after modern farmhouse or coastal vibe.
 On the other hand, running the panels vertically draws the eye upward, creating a sense of height and drama.
 This vertical orientation can feel more contemporary and formal, making it a great choice for entryways or rooms with lower ceilings.
 There’s no wrong answer here; it’s all about the effect you want to create with your wall panels.

-Find Ideas for Every Room
+Shiplap Styling for Every Room

 Shiplap is incredibly versatile and isn’t just for living room accent walls.
 You can use it to add character and texture in almost any space.
 Consider installing it on a ceiling to add architectural interest from above.
 In the kitchen, shiplap makes a fantastic backsplash that’s more unique than standard tile.
 You can also use it for smaller projects, like building a custom headboard or applying it as wainscoting on the lower portion of a wall for a touch of traditional charm.
 For moisture-prone areas like bathrooms or laundry rooms, you can get the shiplap look with durable materials like fiber cement boards.

-Choose Your Color and Finish
+Choosing the Perfect Color and Finish

 This is where you can truly make the look your own.
 While crisp white is a timeless choice that brightens any room, don’t be afraid to explore other options.
 A moody black or charcoal gray shiplap wall can create a sophisticated and dramatic focal point.
 Many panels also come in different textures, from smooth and classic to a rustic reclaimed wood style.
 If you have a specific color in mind, simply choose primed panels and paint them yourself.
 Seeing how other homeowners have used different colors and finishes in their projects can provide some great inspiration.